 Overview – Budongo

-- Chimpanzee tracking and full day habituation experience available
+- Chimpanzee trekking and full day habituation experience available

 - Accommodation available at Kaniyo Pabidi or nearby Murchison Falls NP

-- Lower fees for chimp tracking than in the more popular Kibale NP
+- Lower fees for chimp trekking than in the more popular Kibale NP

 - Excellent birding available